-FAQs on coronavirus / SARS-CoV-2 regarding holidays in Lower Saxony
+FAQs on coronavirus / SARS-CoV-2 regarding holidays in Niedersachsen (Lower Saxony)

 - A brief overview for our visitors -

-Am I allowed to travel to Lower Saxony from another country?
+Am I allowed to travel to Niedersachsen (Lower Saxony) from another country?

 The Federal Foreign Office will provide you with information on the current entry requirements.

 The European Union also provides information regarding the entry requirements.

 Tourist destinations are currently open, restrictions might apply.
 It’s best to check directly with the operator, hotel or restaurant before setting out on your trip.
 Some general rules in Niedersachsen:

 At the moment, there is no official travel warning for any country.
 However, travelling during a pandemic is not risk free.